If you ever wondered how to make your kitchen smell amazing at dinnertime, make this butternut squash lasagna. That’s it, that’s all you need to do.

 - Preheat your oven to 400 F.

-- Add the cooked spinach and entire container of ricotta cheese (16 oz) to a bowl.
-Add salt, pepper, sage, rosemary and thyme.
-Mix well until combined and set aside or in the fridge.
+- Combine the spinach and ricotta cheese in a medium bowl.
+Add sage, rosemary, thyme, along with salt and pepper to taste.
+Mix well until combined and set aside.

-- Preheat your oven to 375 F (or just turn the heat down) and now it’s time to assemble!
-Grease the bottom of a 9×13 baking dish with cooking spray.
+- Turn the oven down to 375 F. Grease the bottom of a 9×13-inch baking dish with cooking spray.
 Add a thin layer of butternut squash puree to the bottom of the pan.
 Then add a layer of noodles (I added 3 noodles to each layer).

 - Add a layer of butternut squash puree on top of the noodles.
-(Make sure you’ll have enough left for a generous amount for the last layer!).
-Then add 1/4 cup of mozzarella cheese, followed by 1/3 cup parmesan cheese.
-Top with another layer of noodles* (I accidentally didn’t make enough noodles so I skipped that layer and just put ricotta on top of the puree!
-It still tastes good).
+(Make sure you'll have enough left for a generous amount for the last layer!).
+Then add 1/4 cup of mozzarella cheese, followed by 1/3 cup Parmesan cheese.
+Top with another layer of noodles.

 - Add the remaining butternut squash puree to the last layer of noodles, followed by the rest of your mozzarella cheese.
-Bake, covered, for 30 minutes at 375F.
-You can remove the cover for the last 10 minutes of baking!
+Bake, covered, for 30 minutes.
+You can remove the cover for the last 10 minutes of baking.
+Enjoy!

 Thanks,